msalsas/mch-extensions/README.md

 This project aims to help to look up for MCH extensions filtering by rarity and ordering by attributes.

 - All extensions are stored with `indexedDB` (front-end side) by clicking on *"Load All"* button (Unique extensions tab).
 It can take some hours.
-- Then you can filter/order all unique extensions
+- Then you can filter/order all unique extensions.
+- You need to be connected to Ethereum with Metamask or any other Ethereum wallet.

 ## Project Setup